CrageJ/TopicsGraphAlgorithm/README.md

 python script.py [--simpleRulesV1] [--circular] [--random] inputLocation outputLocation

 Where input/output location are the ABSOLUTE file paths.

 Input: path to a folder of inputs

-Output: path to save output
+Output: path to save output as an image for all algorithms and graphs

 Each option (--xxx) enables an algorithm to be applied to all inputs.
 Current algorithms developed: